Rovanion/filesystem-benchmark/README.md

 # filesystem-benchmark

-May or may not benchmark the file system.
+May or may not benchmark a file system.
+Things it might be benchmarking instead includes:

+* The kernel's ability to schedule threads.
+* Java's file IO primitives in java.nio.

 ## Installation